Updated on May 13th, 2021

 6. Report the test results in Jira

 If during the execution a Test Case turns out to be failed, it requires creating a Defect.
 To make the communication between developers and testers easier, we enabled adding comments and attachments to the appropriate Steps, like screenshots or log files.
-Like all the other objects in RTM, Defects can also be linked to other elements of testing and development process so that it’s easier to track failures and find out why particular actions didn’t succeed.
+Like all the other objects in RTM, Defects can also be linked to other elements of the testing and development process so that it’s easier to track failures and find out why particular actions didn’t succeed.

-The Requirement Coverage report makes it possible to confirm if our requirements are covered by Test Cases, Test Plans, Test Executions, Test Cases Executions and linked to related Defects.
+The Requirement Coverage report makes it possible to confirm if our requirements are covered by Test Cases, Test Plans, Test Executions, Test Cases Executions, and linked to related Defects.
 Thanks to that, it will be easier for your team members to spot possible omissions and take care of them before the final product will be released.